henry-bao/INFO443-Project-2/README.md

 Run tests for the compiler using the following command:

 ```
-gulp runtests --runner=<compiler>        # Run tests for the compiler suite.
+gulp runtests --runner=compiler          # Run tests for the compiler suite.
 ```

 Additional commands to run tests of your choice and record results are as follows: